Timeline of women in the United States: Timeline

 1756: Lydia Taft is the first woman to vote legally in Colonial America.

 1821: Emma Willard founds the Troy Female Seminary in New York; it is the first school in the country founded to provide young women with a college-level education.

 1837: The first American convention held to advocate women's rights was the 1837 Anti-Slavery Convention of American Women held in 1837.

 1837: Oberlin College becomes the first American college to admit women.

 1840: The first petition for a law granting married women the right to own property was established in 1840.

 1845: Lowell Female Labor Reform Association opened in 1845 as the first major labor union.

 1848: The Seneca Falls Convention, the first women's rights convention, is held in Seneca Falls, New York.

 1855: New York Women's Hospital opened in 1855 as the first hospital solely devoted to ailments affiliated with women.

 1869: Wyoming is the first territory to give women the right to vote.

 1870: Louisa Ann Swain is the first woman in the United States to vote in a general election.
 She cast her ballot on September 6, 1870, in Laramie, Wyoming.

-1870: The first all-female jury in America is sworn in March 7, 1870 in Laramie, Wyoming.
+1870: The first all-female jury in America is sworn on March 7, 1870, in Laramie, Wyoming.

 1874: Mary Ewing Outerbridge, from Staten Island, introduces tennis to America, creating the first American tennis court at the Staten Island Cricket and Baseball Club.

 1892: The first women's basketball game was played at Smith College, and conducted by Senda Berenson.

 1916: Jeannette Rankin becomes the first woman to hold high office in the United States when she is elected to Congress, as a Republican from Montana.

 1916: The first birth control clinic in America is opened by Margaret Sanger.

 1940: The first social security beneficiary was Ida May Fuller, she received check 00-000-001 in the amount of $22.54.

 1948: The Women's Armed Services Integration Act gives women permanent status in the Regular and Reserve forces of the Air Force, Army, Navy, and Marine Corps.

 1965: In Griswold v.
 Connecticut, the Supreme Court rules that Connecticut's ban on the use of contraceptives violates the right to marital privacy.

 1972: The US Congress passes the Equal Rights Amendment, which stipulates that "Equality of rights under the law shall not be denied or abridged by the United States or by any State on account of sex."